daleas0120/OLD_daleas0120.github.io/_projects/12_project.md

     </div>
 </div>

-I added a giant plastic box to keep debris from falling onto the trough surface, and jammed the whole thing inside a fume hood.
+I then built a giant plastic box to keep debris from falling onto the trough surface, and jammed the whole thing inside a fume hood.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">